sewenew/redis-plus-plus/README.md

 ### Command

-You can send [Redis commands](https://redis.io/commands) through `Redis` object. `Redis` has one or more (overload) methods for each Redis command.
+You can send [Redis commands](https://redis.io/commands) through `Redis` object. `Redis` has one or more (overloaded) methods for each Redis command.
 The method has the same name as the corresponding command.

 #### Parameter